NieGrzegorz/DevNotes/Cloud/Azure/Azure Introduction/Azure core services.md

 ## Virtual Machines
 VMs are part of infrastructure as a service.

-Why to use VMS insdear Managed Services?
+Why to use VMS instead Managed Services?
 - Flexibility
-	- Trade-off - flexiblility vs less management
+	- Trade-off - flexibility vs less management

-Avaliablility set - automaticatic replication of VM over different avaliability zones IF VM goes down, a copied VM can take over
+Availability set - automatic replication of VM over different availability zones IF VM goes down, a copied VM can take over

 Scale sets